vanshgupta11/2300321540205/STAGE_6_SUMMARY.md

 ## Output Screenshot Summary

 ```
-🔄 Fetching notifications from API...
+🔄 Fetching notifications from API.

 ⚠️  API returned no notifications, using mock data...